We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 • Pancreatitis in dogs occurs when the natural balance of their pancreas is offset.
 This could be due to your dog eating extremely fatty foods eating from the trash, certain medications, or from a genetic predisposition to the condition.

-• It is important to recognize the symptoms of pancreatitis as soon as possible in order to prevent the spread of the inflammation to other organs.
+• It is important to recognize the symptoms of pancreatitis as soon as possible to prevent the spread of the inflammation to other organs.
 If this occurs, pancreatitis may become fatal for your dog.
+If it does spread, it is important to know how to comfort a dog with pancreatitis.

 • Providing your dog with a low fat diet and giving them small servings of food can reduce the symptoms and inflammation that can occur during flare-ups of pancreatitis.
 Talk to your vet about what food and pain medication you should get to make your dog’s recovery as smooth as possible.